 Smiling – Something that apparently Mario Balotelli, and only Mario Balotelli, doesn’t do enough

-Step-over – (skill) Pointless manouvre performed by stupid footballers where in they’ll step over the ball repeatedly while the defender stands there watching them and then takes the ball away.
+Step-over – (skill) Pointless manouvre performed by footballers where in they’ll step over the ball repeatedly while the defender stands there watching them and then takes the ball away.
 See also Kewell-over

 Step-on – (skill) Like a step-over, except instead of stepping over the ball, Steven Gerrard steps on to your leg.